-Interest and principal payments on subordinated classes of notes of a series will be subordinated as described in the related prospectus supplement.
+Interest and principal payments on subordinated classes of notes of a series may be subordinated as determined in connection with the issuance of such subordinated class of notes.
 For the Card series, interest payments on and principal payments of Class B notes, Class C notes and Class D notes of the Card series are subordinated to payments on Class A notes.
 Subordination of Class B notes, Class C notes and Class D notes of the Card series provides credit enhancement for Class A Card series notes.